-If the insured person's family is residing in another place in the same State or another State, how the family can avail the medical benefit?
+If the insured person's family is residing in another place in the same State or another State, how can the family avail the medical benefit?

 If the family is residing in any other place either in the same State or different State, based on the declaration of the insured person and certified by the employer, the family is provided with a ‘family identity card' for receiving medical benefit from ESI Dispensary in the area in which it is residing.

-1. Full Medical care as and when needed.
+• Full Medical care as and when needed.

-2. Cash benefit to compensate his/her loss of wages during his abstention from work due to sickness including prolonged sickness, maternity and disablement.
+• Cash benefit to compensate his/her loss of wages during his abstention from work due to sickness including prolonged sickness, maternity and disablement.

-5. Vocational rehabilitation training is provided to improve his skills to find out alternate employment
+• Vocational rehabilitation training is provided to improve his skills to find out alternate employment

-1. The employer is getting an employee protected by ESIC in all respects, who can concentrate on his work without any worry and contribute to more production.
+• The employer is getting an employee protected by ESIC in all respects, who can concentrate on his work without any worry and contribute to more production.

-2. The employer is relieved from providing any medical care to the employee and his family.
+• The employer is relieved from providing any medical care to the employee and his family.

-3. The employer is relieved from payment of any compensation under the Workmen's' Compensation Act for any Accident.
+• The employer is relieved from payment of any compensation under the Workmen's' Compensation Act for any Accident.

-5. The Employer's share of contribution paid is exempted from income tax payment.
+• The Employer's share of contribution paid is exempted from income tax payment.

-1. Family members are also entitled to full medical care as and when needed.
+• Family members are also entitled to full medical care as and when needed.

-2. The family members are also entitled to artificial limbs, artificial appliances etc. as a part of medical treatment.
+• The family members are also entitled to artificial limbs, artificial appliances etc. as a part of medical treatment.

-4. Reimbursement of expenditure incurred on the funeral of the deceased employee.
+• Reimbursement of expenditure incurred on the funeral of the deceased employee.

-5. In case of the death of the insured employee due to employment injury, the spouse, widowed mother and children are entitled to Dependants' benefit.
+• In case of the death of the insured employee due to employment injury, the spouse, widowed mother and children are entitled to Dependants' benefit.

-6. Any benefit due to the insured employee at the time of death is paid to the nominee.
+• Any benefit due to the insured employee at the time of death is paid to the nominee.

 Maternity benefit is periodical payments to an insured person for specified period of abstention from work, due to confinement, miscarriage or sickness out of pregnancy, pr-mature birth of child or miscarriage or confinement.

 Maternity benefit at double the standard benefit rate (full wages) is payable for 84 days, subject to payment of contribution for not less than 70 days in the immediately preceding two contribution periods.
-The benefit can be claimed at any time prior to six weeks before the expected date of confinement or from the date of confinement as per the condition
+The benefit can be claimed at any time prior to 8 weeks before the expected date of confinement or from the date of confinement as per the condition

 A lump sum payment not exceeding Rs.
-5,000/- towards expenditure on the funeral of a deceased insured person, is paid either to the eldest surviving member of the family or if he has no family or not residing with his family at the time of death, to the person who actually performs the funeral of the deceased insured person.
+10,000/- towards expenditure on the funeral of a deceased insured person, is paid either to the eldest surviving member of the family or if he has no family or not residing with his family at the time of death, to the person who actually performs the funeral of the deceased insured person.